Current F-1 Students: Employment

 - Start a new degree at Ohio University.

 - Change to another legal visa status, if you are eligible.
-Notify ISFS if you have been approved for a new U.S. visa status so that your SEVIS record can be deactivated.
-Please provide a copy of the USCIS Change of Status Approval notice to ISFS via iCats.
+Notify ISSS if you have been approved for a new U.S. visa status so that your SEVIS record can be deactivated.
+Please provide a copy of the USCIS Change of Status Approval notice to ISSS via iCats.

 To be eligible for the 24-month extension, a student must have received, or be completing, a degree included in the STEM (Science, Technology, Engineering & Mathematics) Designated Degree Program List.
-The current list of STEM degrees can be found here.
-Your CIP code must be on this list in order to be eligible for the extension.
+(View current list of STEM degrees [PDF]) To determine if your degree is part of this program and be eligible for the extension, you need to see if you CIP code is on the list.
 You can find your CIP code next to your major on your I-20.
-If you are unsure if your degree qualifies, please contact ISFS for assistance.
-(Please note that CIP codes are used for many purposes, and are tied to Department of Education filings.
-They cannot be artificially changed to meet STEM OPT eligibility.)
+If you are unsure if your degree qualifies, please contact ISSS for assistance.
+Please note that CIP codes are used for many purposes, and are tied to Department of Education filings.
+They cannot be artificially changed to meet STEM OPT eligibility.

 The STEM extension may be requested on the basis of the most recent degree earned from Ohio University, or on a prior STEM degree if the following requirements are met: